itmayziii/portfolio-ui/README.md

 their very nature not secrets.
 Gatsby wants you to have different env var files for each environment but this is cumbersome and you will almost always want to be able to do a production build with dev variables and the inverse from time to time.
 The `.env` file you copied above is used in the `gatsby-config.js` configuration file and is available to the frontend through `process.env[VARIABLE_NAME]` but only at build time not runtime.
+See [the infrastructure notes](#environment-variables) for a definition of each environment variable.

 ### Useful Commands
 * Start dev server - `npm run start`